amira29a/udacityproject2/README.md

 ##used in the js file
 >- `server.js` its the importnat file to contact server
 >- `app.js` the project file have all code
->- open with in localhost with port 3000 linke that http://localhost:3000/
+>- open in localhost with port 3000 linke that http://localhost:3000/